You are currently on Freehearingtest UK

 Obtaining a hearing aid from the NHS is free of charge on a loan basis.
 In addition, the NHS provides you with a selection of free batteries as well.

-At Hearing Direct, you will find a wide choice of hearing aid batteries from a number of leading brands and manufacturers that are NHS hearing aid compatible and can be delivered within 24hrs to your door.
+At Freehearingtest, you will find a wide choice of hearing aid batteries from a number of leading brands and manufacturers that are NHS hearing aid compatible and can be delivered within 24hrs to your door.

 When it comes down to hearing aid batteries, it's a case of identifying which batteries suit you and your device.
 As long as you insert the correct sized battery, your NHS hearing aid will be fully powered.